Set Current Location

 Featuring pinball machines dating back 70 years to modern incarnations, Seattle Pinball Museum is all about this fun game!
 With the price of admission you can view all of the interesting pinball machines, and better yet, you can play pinball!
 Seattle Pinball Museum is an interesting hybrid of an arcade and museum, where you can learn about the machines by reading the plaques beside the games as well as play all of the machines.
 Try beating the high score of the vintage 1966 Loop the Loop machine or try mastering the 2011 Rolling Stones machine.
 If you pay a little more then the admission price you can get an all day pass.

-The exhibits at the Center for Wooden Boats are not hidden behind glass.
-Instead, the wooden boats that make up this museum are out on the water, waiting to be touched and boarded.
-More than 100 historical boats are docked here and you can climb aboard and learn all about their history from a well-informed staff and dedicated volunteers.
-Talk to craftspeople currently restoring many classic wooden boats.
-Ask questions.
-Who knows, you may want to volunteer yourself.
-Admission is free, and donations are accepted.
+Founded by Dick Wagner around 1970, the Center for Wooden Boats upholds the legacy and heritage associated with the Pacific Northwest area's maritime past.
+This outpost at the South Lake Union campus is one of the two sites where the wooden boats are displayed.
+The unique feature of this museum is that the exhibits are not hidden behind glass.
+Instead, the wooden boats that make up this museum are out on the water, waiting to be boarded.
+Numerous historical boats are docked here and you can climb aboard and learn all about their history from a well-informed staff and dedicated volunteers.